Zeejfps/EZTween-unity/README.md

 EZTween is a simple tweening plugin for Unity.
 I hope to continue expanding this library and add new features with time.

 # Getting Started
-EZTween is located inside a ENVCode namespace
+EZTween is located inside the ENVCode.EZTween namespace
 ```csharp
 using ENVCode.EZTween;
 ```